joshbeard/joshbeard.me-website/src/me.md

 principles, but it really depends on specific issues.
 I'm generally skeptical of broad, centralized authority and collectivism.
 As for government, I'm wary of oppression, _actual_ authoritarianism, and _actual_ totalitarianism.
-I have a preference for authorities in my life to be as proximate as possible — myself, my family, or local entities.
+I have a preference for authorities in my life to be as proximate and de-centralized as possible.

 Despite living in a society that professes increasing diversity and inclusivity, I find myself disenchanted by the widespread uniformity, whether it's the platitude of the week in political rhetoric, social norms, or even in areas like website design and fashion trends.
 Nevertheless, I place a high value on tradition and etiquette.
-I strongly believe in the right to either withhold or not form an opinion.
+I strongly believe in the right to either withhold an opinion or not have one at all.

+I find the obsession some have with 'governence' and 'safety' to be overbearing and frustrating, whether in politics or day-to-day life (the lines are increasingly blurred).
+Almost invariably, those who tend to seek it so fervently are the last people who should be trusted with it.
+Especially when it comes to text - calling controversial or even hateful writing as "dangerous" is an overreach and eye-roll to me.
+We put up with so much patronizing stuff in the West, it's ridiculous.

 ### In Memory